MorillaLab/s2-PEPANALYST/code/reinforcement_learning/readme.md

 ## 🧬 Biological Context: Signalling Peptides

-Signalling peptides are short peptide sequences that direct proteins to their appropriate cellular locations.
-Accurate identification of these peptides is crucial for understanding protein function and localization.
+Signalling peptides are short functional peptide sequences that act as crucial mediators of intercellular communication in plants.
+Accurate identification of these peptides is crucial for understanding protein function and localisation.
 Traditional machine learning approaches typically rely on single-model predictions, but this project explores whether we can improve performance by dynamically selecting the most appropriate classifier for each protein sequence.

 ## 🏗️ System Architecture